tum-esi/CATI/README.md

 List of parameters:
 * `--input`: Filepath to the folder containing the images to analyze.
-* `--output`: Filepyth to the folder that will contain the results (will be created if not existing).
+* `--output`: Filepath to the folder that will contain the results (will be created if not existing).
 * `--model`: Space-separated list of models to execute.
 * (_Optional_) `--conf`: Confidence threshold value between 0.0 and 1.0.
 Default: 0.5
 * (_Optional_) `--save_images`: If given, save the images that include the detected objects